|2012 Champions' League|

-The son of Charlie Sillett, a fullback from Southampton.
-He played with them until 1953 and joined Chelsea along with his brother John.
+Peter Sillet was the son of Charlie Sillett, a fullback who also played for Southampton.
+He played with Southampton until 1953 when he joined Chelsea along with his brother John.
 He was the club's highest scoring defender until John Terry broke the record.
 He won the League title in the 1954-1955 season.
-He went to the WC Finals in 1958.
+He went to the World Cup Finals in 1958.

 RB: Steve Clarke (Scotland)

 Clarke started his career with St Mirren.
 He was transferred to Chelsea in 1987.
 He stayed at Chelsea until 1998, making 421 appearances.
 He was a part of the Chelsea sides which won the 1997 FA Cup Final, 1998 Football League Cup Final and 1998 UEFA Cup Winners' Cup Final.
 In 2005 he was voted into Chelsea's centenary XI, occupying the right-back berth.
 Capped 6 times.

 CB: John Terry (England)

 John Terry is a top centre-back of his generation and was the captain for Chelsea during most of his Chelsea's rise to the top of English football starting in the season 2004-2005.
 He won 4 Premiership titles and the Champions League in 2012.
 Terry was named PFA Players' Player of the Year in 2005.
 For England, he earned 78 caps for England.
 However, his career was overshadowed by several controversies.